 The Stand – If the super-flu took out all but 10% of us, how would we re-build?
 Would the world be left with the same ratio of jackasses to good people?
 Would we embrace more of our spiritual side, or revert to the same old same old?

 Lord of the Rings: The ultimate end-of-the-world-as-we-know-it tale.
 It teaches us that a small person, and his trusty gardener, with stout hearts and just a smidge of faith, can indeed save the world.

 In all seriousness, these stories might seem trite and entertaining, but they allow us to use imagination and story to work out both our dark fears and our ultimate hopes.

 When the world seems bleak and confusing, often the best thing we can do is embrace the darkest stories.
 If we clear all the clutter from our minds for just a little while, we can often see more clearly.

 What are your go-to movies and books for the ultimate escape?

-Alisa Caswell is an engineer and a writer who lives in Fort McMurray, Alberta.
-Read her other articles at “Confessions of a Dandelion Anarchist” or follow her on Facebook or LinkedIn.
+Alisa Caswell is an engineer and a writer who lives in northern Alberta.
+You can follow her on Facebook, LinkedIn, or Twitter.

 Photo by Nathan Engel from Pexels